wejgaard/HolonCode/README.md

 ````
 tclsh
 ````
-1. starts the Tcl app
+starts the Tcl app

 `````
 holonCode\src\holoncode.tcl
 `````
-2. loads and starts HolonCode
+loads and starts HolonCode

 `````
 MyProject.hdb
 `````
-3. opens the database and makes "MyProject" the name of the project.
+opens the database and makes "MyProject" the name of the project.

+## Programming